Free personalized radio that

 Rage Against the Machine had decided not to break up after longtime vocalist Zack de la Rocha left the band, opting instead to find another singer and carry on under a different name.
 Cornell accepted an invitation to jam and pen a few songs (which former Rage guitarist Tom Morello described as "really groundbreaking") and, shortly thereafter, officially joined forces with the former Rage members under the moniker Audioslave.
 Produced by Rick Rubin, the band's self-titled debut arrived in November 2002 and went multi-platinum.
 The follow-up effort, 2005's Out of Exile, debuted at number one on the Billboard charts and was followed by the platinum-selling Revelations in 2006.
 Despite such success, Cornell left the band that same year, citing the usual "irreconcilable differences" for his departure.

 Cornell returned to his solo career with 2007's Carry On.
 Although the album was largely biographical, it also featured a cover of Michael Jackson's "Billy Jean" (a rendition made famous one year later by American Idol contender David Cook) and a song from the James Bond movie Casino Royale.
 Two new singles, "Ground Zero" and "Watch Out," were offered as digital downloads one year later, featuring a newfound emphasis on electronics and studio trickery.
 The tracks had been recorded with producer Timbaland, with whom Cornell partnered for the creation of his third solo album.
 Stocked with drum machines and R&B melodies, Scream arrived in March 2009, heralded by Timbaland as "the best work I've done in my career" but received poorly by several critics.
 The following year, Soundgarden joined the many popular '90s alternative bands who reunited in the 2000s and 2010s, headlining that year's Lollapalooza festival and releasing the retrospectives Telephantasm and Live on I-5, which documented the group's 1996 tour, as well as recording new songs.
 The following spring, however, Cornell returned to his solo career with the solo acoustic Songbook tour, from which came two EPs and the Songbook album, all of which were released in 2011.
 That September, Cornell contributed a song to the Machine Gun Preacher soundtrack.
-Soundgarden's first album since Down on the Upside was expected early in 2012. ~ Greg Prato
+King Animal, Soundgarden's first album since Down on the Upside, appeared in November 2012 and the group supported the record with a tour.
+Cornell returned to his solo work in 2015, teaming with producer Brendan O'Brien to record Higher Truth, his first collection of original solo songs since 2009's Scream. ~ Greg Prato